jadecobra/python_tdd_exercises/source/basic_objects/lists/list_comprehensions.rst

     def a_for_loop(a_container):
         return [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

   the test passes.
 The problem with this solution is that it will fail when I have a range of numbers that is different.
-I want a solution that can take any :ref:`iterable<what is an iterable?>` and return the right :ref:`list<lists>`
+I want a solution that can take any :ref:`iterable<what is an iterable?>` and return the right :ref:`list<what is a list?>`

 * I import the `random module`_ to use random numbers in ``test_list_comprehensions.py``